proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 A point to always keep in mind is that the actual results of the API calls are not known during command generation.
 They are bound to symbolic variables.
-Because of this, any information has to be extracted in a symbolic way, i.e. by performing a symbolic call.
+Because of this, pattern matching on the result `V` of the call should be avoided.
+Moreover, any information has to be extracted in a symbolic way, i.e. by performing a symbolic call.
 For example, suppose that the result of `create_account/1` was a non-empty list of passwords and that we wanted to use the first password of the list.
-An attempt to extract it using `hd/1` would fail.
+An attempt to extract it using `hd/1` would raise an exception.
 Instead, `next_state/3` should return:

     :::erlang
     S#state{users = [{call,erlang,hd,[V]}|S#state.users]}

-The state transitions for the other calls make the expected changes to the server's state.
-Since the password generator that we defined produces only valid passwords, we expect the server to respond to our requests and not ignore us with a `not_a_client` answer.
+The state transitions for the other calls are less tricky to define.
+Since the password generator that we use produces only valid passwords, we expect the server to respond to all requests and not ignore them with a `not_a_client` reply.

-When a client deletes an account, the account's password should be erased from the list of users.
+When a client deletes an account, the corresponding password should be erased from the list of users.

     :::erlang
     next_state(S, _V, {call,_,delete_account,[Pass]}) ->